 So what are these goals that I was speaking of?
 Well, I’m sure your company has goals for what it is working toward in its future projects and financial security.
 Setting performance goals and being inclusive with those goals by letting your employee know what they are and what is expected of them is the best way to connect your employee to the overall goals of the company.
 This lets them know how their particular job is helping the company as a whole and why it is so important for them to do the job well.

-The last thing I want to mention may just be one of the most important, make your review a conversation not a confrontation.
+The last thing I want to mention may just be one of the most important, make your review a conversation, not a confrontation.
 Don’t make your employee feel threatened or on edge, you are far less likely to get any results from such a situation.
 Be open to discussion and their opinions, answer their questions, and offer support to achieve new goals.
 Remember, your company is only as strong as the employees who make it up.

 Manage your Performance Review Process with Pipefy!

 Pipefy’s Performance Evaluation Template helps managers follow up on their team’s performance.
-Evaluating your employees is extremely necessary within companies – without performance evaluations, employees don’t know what their strengths are and behaviours they need to work on.
+Evaluating your employees is extremely necessary within companies – without performance evaluations, employees don’t know what their strengths are and behaviors they need to work on.

 Pipefy’s Performance Evaluation Template allows you to set feedback meetings with your employees, collect and give feedback, helping them to improve their performance.